Mitigating technology gaps' contribution to international income inequality (2025)

 with Franco Mariuzzo and Junjun Zhang

-Status: Conditionally accepted at Economic Inquiry.
+Status: Forthcoming in Economic Inquiry.

 Pre-prints available as CCP Working Paper with Policy Brief and on SSRN